Nuovalo/website/_pages/about.md

 # About Nuovalo

-[**Nuovalo Ltd.**](/) is a fintech/insurtech company specializing in sustainable retirement pension solutions through longevity-risk sharing, as with tontines and collective defined contribution (CDC) schemes.
+[**Nuovalo Ltd.**](/) is a fintech/insurtech/pensiontech company specializing in sustainable retirement pension solutions through longevity-risk sharing, such as with tontines and collective defined contribution (CDC) schemes.
 {: .text-justify}

 >We are a sister company to [**Nuova Longevità Research**](https://www.nuovalongevita.com/), a leading pioneer of modern tontine research and design.